kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/6_final_steps.md

 ## Life Points
 Life Points (LP) represent the amount of damage you can suffer before dying or receiving a Critical.

 Your Final Life Point Value is based on [@stat Constitution @].
-You start with 20 points and add your [@stat Constitution @] multiplied by ten.
-To this number you should add your innate bonus.

-You can increase your Life Points by investing in Life Point Multiplies, the cost of which is determined by your Class.
-Each time you buy a multiple, you can increase your Life Points by your [@stat Constitution @].
-Essentially, each purchase adds 1 to the original 10 that your [@stat Constitution @] is multiplied by.
+As with skills, your Life Points have a Base Value, which is equal to 20 + your Constitution times your Life Point Multiple.
+You then add any innate or natural factors to get your Final Life Point Value.
+Your Life Point Multiplier starts at ten and increases by one each time you invest in it.

-{% include equation.html eq = "Final LP = 20 + (Constitution × (10 + LP Mult.
-Purchased)) + Innate LP Bonus" %}
+{% include equation.html eq = "Final LP = 20 + (Constitution × (10 + LP Mult)) + (natural and innate factors)" %}

 ## Initiative
 The Base [@skill Initiative @] Value of a normal-sized character is always 10.
 To calculate the Final [@skill Initiative @] Value, add your [@stat Dexterity @] and [@stat Agility @] Modifiers.
-Finally, add your innate bonus or other bonuses from features or powers.
+Finally, add your innate and natural factors.
 This number will be modified each round depending on what you intend to do.

 ## Presence and Resistance
 Presence is the sum of all of your existential aspects -- both physical and spiritual.
 You have an almost unlimited potential to develop your abilities; the more developed, the greater the Presence.
-Your Presence starts at 3 and increases by +1 every odd level.
+Your Presence starts at 3 and increases by one every odd level.

 In Kaiser, there are five types of Resistance, each one protecting you against a different type of negative effect.
-Resistance values are calculated by adding your Presence to the applicable Modifier.
+Resistance values are calculated by adding your Presence to the applicable Characteristic Modifier.
 The five types of resistance are:

 **Presence (PrR)**: This is the sum of your existence.
 This is not affected by any Characteristics.

-**Physical Resistance (PhR)**: Represents your bodies ability to tolerate shock or withstand force.
+**Physical Resistance (PhR)**: This represents your bodies ability to tolerate shock or withstand force.
 Based on [@stat Constitution @].

-**Immune Resistance (IR)**: Represents your ability to avoid falling ill or being affected by a disease and poisons.
+**Immune Resistance (IR)**: This represents your ability to avoid falling ill or being affected by a disease and poisons.
 Based on [@stat Constitution @].

-**Spirit Resistance (SR)**: Represents how well your spirit can resist an effect of supernatural origin.
+**Spirit Resistance (SR)**: This represents how well your spirit can resist an effect of supernatural origin.
 Based on [@stat Focus @].

-**Mental Resistance (MR)**: Represents your control of internal forces, allowing you to resist mental attacks.
+**Mental Resistance (MR)**: This represents your control of internal forces, allowing you to resist mental attacks.
 Based on [@stat Willpower @].

 ## Primary and Secondary Groups
 Your knowledge and expertise in certain tasks are known as Skills.
 Each Skill has a number of points that represent the sum of your natural talent and training.
 These Skills are broken up into Primary and Secondary Groups.
-Skills in the Primary Groups are further divided into the Martial, Magic, and Manifest Groups.
-The Secondary Groups are also divided into Groups, things like Exertion, Intellectual, and Creative.
-More detail can be found in Chapter 4.
+Complete detail can be found (here)[rule_skill_intro.html].

 ### Primary Groups
-Primary Groups represent your basic faculties and are divided into three areas: Martial, Magic, and Psychic.
+The Primary Groups represent your basic faculties and are divided into three areas: Martial, Magic, and Manifest.

 #### Martial Group
 These abilities encompass your skills in fighting with your physical body, sometimes enhanced by your spirit.
-Martial Skills are the following:
+The Martial Group contains the following skills and abilities:

-**Strike Skill**: This represents your ability to strike your opponent and deal damage.
+**Strike**: This represents your ability to strike your opponent and deal damage.
 This skill depends on [@stat Dexterity @].
-The first time you invest XP to increase your [@skill Strike @] kill, you may choose a single weapon to become proficient with.

-**Block Skill**: This represents your ability to place an object between you and a threat.
+**Block**: This represents your ability to place an object between you and a threat.
 This skill depends on [@stat Dexterity @].

-**Dodge Skill**: This represents your ability to remove yourself from a dangerous position.
-This skill depends upon the [@stat Agility @] Characteristic.
+**Dodge**: This represents your ability to remove yourself from a dangerous position.
+This skill depends on [@stat Agility @].

-**Wear Armor Skill**: This represents your ability to wear and move around in armor.
-This ability depends on [@stat Strength @].
+**Wear Armor**: This represents your ability to wear and move around in armor.
+This skill depends on [@stat Strength @].

-**Combat Modules**: This represents your knowledge and capability with various styles of fighting, excluding martial arts.

-**Martial Arts**: This represents your knowledge and capability with unarmed combat styles.
+**Ki Reserve**: This is your pool of spiritual energy called, ki.
+Ki is generated by a spirit inhabiting a body and can be used to exploit talents.
+How to calculate your Ki Reserve's Final Value can be found (here)[rule_spirit_ki.html].

+**Chakras**: You have three chakras, Red, Green, and Blue.
+Your chakras are your access points to your Ki Reserve.
+By investing in your chakras, you can exploit talents faster.
+How to find each chakras Final Value can be found (here)[rule_spirit_ki.html].

-**Spirit Knowledge**: This is your knowledge of how to use your spirit for greater power.
+**Spirit Knowledge**: This is your knowledge of how to use your spirit and body together.
+You use this knowledge to gain talents.

-**Spirit Arts**: This represents your ability to use spiritual energy in physical ways.
-Ki, Chakra, and Ki Techniques are also included under Spirit Arts.
+**Talents**: These are special powers that you can gain by understanding your body and spirit.
+Each talent costs some spirit knowledge.

+**Weapon Modules**: These are your training with various weapon.
+The first time you invest XP in your [@skill Strike @] skill, you gain one Single Weapon Module for free.
+Any Weapon Module after that requires XP to be invested.
+The list of Weapon Modules can be found (here)[char_martial_module_weapons.html].

+**Style Modules**: These are your specialized styles of fighting.
+Each time you invest in a Style Module, you increase some aspect of your combat ability.
+All Style Module requires XP to be invested.
+The list of Style Modules can be found (here)[char_martial_module_style.html].

+**Martial Arts**: These are your mastery of unarmed fighting, honing your punches and kicks to be as deadly as any weapon.
+All martial arts require XP to be invested.
+There are two levels of martial arts.
+The basic level can be found (here)[char_spirit_martial_art_basic.html].

+**Master Arts**: These are a mix of physical and spiritual perfection that grant you a power or the ability to fight with impossible weapons.
+Each master art costs XP and spirit knowledge.

 #### Magic Group
-Magic skills encompass both spells and summoning.
+These abilities focus on the use of mana to cast spells or open doorways to the Veil.
+The Magic Group contains the following

-**Mana**: This is a measure of your spirit's ability to cast many spells or summon forth great creatures.
+**Mana Pool**: This is a measure of your spirit's capacity to store mana.
+How to calculate your Mana Pool's Final Value can be found (here)[rule_magic_mana.html].

 **Mana Accumulation**: This ability represents your capacity to pull mana, held within your spirit, into your environment to cast spells or transfer it.
+How to calculate your Mana Accumulation's Final Value can be found (here)[rule_magic_mana.html].

 **Mana Recovery**: This ability represents your ability to gather your mana back into your spirit.